cast-org/figuration/site/4.0/utilities/visibility.md

 ## Overview

 Set the `visibility` of an element, meaning its `display` is not modified and will not affect layout. `.invisible` elements still take up space in the page.

+{% capture callout %}
-Content will be hidden both visually and for assistive technology/screen reader users.
+Elements with the `.invisible` class will be hidden *both* visually and for assistive technology/screen reader users.
+{% endcapture %}
+{% renderCallout, callout, "warning" %}

 ## Examples